LedgerHQ/ledger-javacard/README.md

 Developers can also check if a Java Card platform is supported and its performance with the [Eligibility applet](https://github.com/ledgerhq/ledger-javacard-eligibility)

 All applet code is provided under the [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl-3.0.html) - for any question or commercial licensing, reach us at hello@ledger.fr

+# Differences with Ledger Unplugged commercial versions

+[Ledger Unplugged](https://www.ledgerwallet.com/products/6-ledger-unplugged) sold by Ledger on the Fidesmo platform or [downloaded on a Fidesmo enabled device](https://play.google.com/store/apps/details?id=com.fidesmo.sec.android) includes an NXP implementation of the [ProprietaryAPI interface](https://github.com/LedgerHQ/ledger-javacard/blob/master/src/com/ledger/wallet/ProprietaryAPI.java) which is only available under NDA, providing better performance regarding the speed of cryptographic operations.

+Users are free to switch between the commercial version and their own version compiled from those sources, after deleting it.

+The commercial version is also provisioned with an attestation key pair signed by a shared Ledger public key (see below) allowing a third party to check for genuine applications.

 # Building